I’ve got news for you:

 Too many to list them all here... read more »

 Hi!
-I’m Jonathan Stark and I’ve been a software consultant for the better part of fifteen years.
+I’m Jonathan Stark and I was software consultant for the better part of fifteen years.
 I’ve given sold out talks on three continents, I am the author of five books, and I have helped brands like Staples, Time, T-Mobile, and others with their software strategy, tactics, and training.
-(You can check out the press page on my main website for more info.)
+(You can check out my press page for more info.)

 The unconscious acceptance of hourly billing as the best and only option for selling services is a collective hallucination that literally keeps me up at night.
 In fact, I consider it my mission in life to rid the earth of hourly billing.
 Care to join me?
 You’ll be glad you did. 🙂